 Difference Between General Contractors and Subcontractors

-Subcontractors, on the other hand, focus on specialized tasks.
-These professionals bring expertise in specific trades, such as plumbing, electrical work, or roofing, to complete parts of the project that require precision and technical know-how.
-While the general contractor manages the big picture, subcontractors ensure that each specific element is executed to industry standards, contributing to the overall success of the project.
+Subcontractors, on the other hand, focus on specialized tasks and are hired by these GCs.
+These various types of subcontractors bring expertise in specific trades, such as plumbing, electrical work, or roofing, to complete parts of the project that require precision and technical know-how.

 Why are Subcontractors Important?